 Another strategy is that you should focus on curating and promoting more positive content around your brand, products, and services to help push down any negative web pages from the search results in general.

-For example, Tasty Bites can create and optimize positive content highlighting its strengths, such as delicious food, friendly staff, high ratings, and a welcoming ambiance.
+For example, Tasty Bites can create and optimize positive content highlighting its strengths, such as delicious food, friendly staff, high ratings, and a welcoming ambience.
 This content can include blog posts, articles, and videos showcasing the restaurant’s best aspects.
 The restaurant should also optimize its website, social media profiles, and any other online assets to ensure they rank well for relevant keywords, such as “Tasty Bites restaurant” or “best local eateries.”

 Reverse SEO Strategies: Reverse SEO can be used to optimize to improve rankings.
 It can also be used to remove, deoptimize, or push down the rankings for negative content.